Warner Bros./Legendary Pictures

 Based on “Xerxes” an unpublished graphic novel by Frank Miller

-The story goes that Warner Brothers executives, delighted with the open weekend box office numbers of “300” immediately wanted a sequel.
+The story goes that Warner Brothers executives, delighted with the opening weekend box office numbers of “300” immediately wanted a sequel.
 Apparently they hadn’t taken the time to watch their own movie.
 It’s taken them eight years to figure out how to do a sequel to that movie and to give the filmmakers credit, they haven’t simply reshuffled elements around from the first movie.
-There’s an honest effort here to give us new characters in a new situation but 300: RISE OF AN EMPIRE still didn’t give me that same feeling I had when I first saw “300”.
-I fell so much in love with that movie I wanted to marry it and take it home to meet my mother.
+There’s an honest effort here to give us new characters in a new situation but 300: RISE OF AN EMPIRE still didn’t give me that same feeling I had when I first saw “300” I fell so much in love with that movie I wanted to marry it and take it home to meet my mother.

 But that rush of adrenaline I got when I saw “300” came mainly from the visuals which were unlike anything I had seen before in movies.
 That’s because back in 2007 when”300” was released, the digital backlot technology/method of filming movies was still fresh and eye-popping.
 The only other movies I had seen using that technology were “Sin City” and “Sky Captain and The World of Tomorrow”.
 Since then we’ve had “Speed Racer” “The Spirit” “Avatar” “Immortals” and half a dozen other movies utilizing digital backlot techniques.
 So my eyes have become accustomed to the look over the years.
 That’s not to say there aren’t some incredible visuals in 300: RISE OF AN EMPIRE.
 There are.
 It’s the story that doesn’t match the visuals.